lostincode/social-playlist/README.md

 About the creators:
 Social Playlist built on RoR was developed by Mike Strand and Bill Richards during the first ever CodeFellows RoR bootcamp in Seattle, WA during March of 2013.

-It's hosted on Heroku at http://crowdlist.herokuapp.com
+It's hosted on Heroku and live at www.social-playlist.com